w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The objective of the Portable Document Format Accessibility Application Programming Interfaces Mapping (PDF-AAM) Task Force is to specify how user agents should map accessibility semantics within the Portable Document Format specification.
+Find out about the activities of the Portable Document Format Accessibility Application Programming Interfaces Mapping (PDF-AAM) Task Force and how you can contribute to its objectives.

 {::nomarkdown}
 {% include box.html type="end" %}